Nonlinear Skew Quasi-Cyclic Codes: Cyclic Structure of Additive Reed-Solomon Codes

-Furthermore, these $\F_{q^a}$-linear skew quasi-cyclic $\F_{q^m}$-codes are related to codes studied extensively in the literature.
+\begin{remark} These $\F_{q^a}$-linear skew quasi-cyclic $\F_{q^m}$-codes are related to codes studied extensively in the literature.
 For example, if $a=m$ and $\sigma=\operatorname{id}$ we obtain quasi-cyclic codes, studied in \cite{Ling-Sole:2001}.
-If $a=m$ and $\sigma\ne \operatorname{id}$ we obtain linear skew QC-codes, that were introduced in \cite{Abualrub-et-al:2010}. \end{remark}
+For $a=m$ and $\sigma\ne \operatorname{id}$ we obtain linear skew quasi-cyclic codes, that were introduced in \cite{Abualrub-et-al:2010}. \end{remark}